ostad-ai/Computer-Graphics/README.md

 7) Texture mapping for quadrilaterals using inverse bilinear interpolation in Python
 8) Two-dimensional metaballs in Python
 9) Chaos Game for Iterated Function System (IFS)
+10) The mandelbrot set is a well-known fractal, which is based on a recursive complex function.
+Here, we review the formulation.
+Then, two versions of implementing the set with Python are provided.